sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 3. Build Sonic Pi using `cmake`
 4. Start your new Sonic Pi using your newly built `.exe` file.

-### Note
+### Notes

-The current build on windows is assumed to be a 64 bit build done with Visual Studio 2019 (Community edition is fine).
+__The current build on windows is assumed to be a 64 bit build done with Visual Studio 2019 (Community edition is fine).__

-If you're attempting to build 32 bit binaries, there are equivalent 32-bit build scripts, but these are currently largely untested.
-Do reach out if you're trying to do this and need some help in the forums.
+__If you're attempting to build 32 bit binaries, there are equivalent 32-bit build scripts, but these are currently largely untested.
+Do reach out if you're trying to do this and need some help in the forums.__

-## Installing Dependencies
+## 1. Installing Dependencies

 In order to build the Sonic Pi's various components, we need to install a few
 dependencies: